Art and Design Management MA Master's

-- Insight in various projects (expos, festivals design studios)
+- insight into various projects (expos, festivals design studios)

 - The second year:

-The curatorial specialisation allows students to deepen their knowledge of curatorial work and tasks as a future design and art managers and endorse themselves in the world of management and curatorship in the fields of design and fine arts.
-The specialisation introduces the functioning of main cultural spaces, institutions, museums and galleries, the principles of their management principles and the ways curators and exhibition management is involved within these.
+The Curatorial Studies specialization allows students to deepen their knowledge of curatorial work and tasks as future design and art managers and endorse themselves in the world of management and curatorship in the fields of design and fine arts.
+The specialisation introduces the functioning of main cultural spaces, institutions, museums and galleries, the principles of their management principles and the ways curators and exhibition management are involved within these.
 In addition, students will gain an insight into the content and material backgrounds, structures and curatorial tasks of projects, with a particular focus on the contemporary art context.

 “During my internship at Metropolitan I decided to apply for a Design and Art Management MA, to become someone who can function as a bridge between the market and the artist.
 I consider the work of those very important who support artists and designers with their professional knowledge.”

 “To create pieces of art, to humanize our material world… is merely a noble task.
 It is even harder to create the circumstances that will allow artists to get their work and values publicized – from the workshops and studios to the people.
 This is a profession that needs creativity and wit, meanwhile, its significance is getting more and more important.”

 - IN | SIDE | OUT a STYLEWALKERNIGHTON

 - MANYI ESZTER RÉCSEY: manager, Vajda Lajos Studio